webqit/webqit-community.docs/objective-sql/README.md

 } from '@webqit/objective-sql';
 ```

-...and the rest of the code can remain functional.
+...and the rest of the code can go on "as is".

 [Learn more about Storage](storage) and see just what's possible.
 (DOCS coming soon.)